humdrum-tools/humdrum-documentation/tool/perform/index.md

 score position.
 If the search is unsuccessful, playback continues from the current score position.

-In rare circumstances, ciphers (stuck notes) can occur in MIDI tasks \-- such as where an intermittent MIDI cable fails to convey a \"note-off\" instruction to an active synthesizer.
+In rare circumstances, ciphers (stuck notes) can occur in MIDI tasks &mdash;
+such as where an intermittent MIDI cable fails to convey a \"note-off\" instruction to an active synthesizer.
 The **p** command (\"panic\") turns off all active notes.
 In addition, a \"power panic\" command